 Rather than a single mod, this is a collection of multiple mods that bring an exhaustive number of improvements and features to the table.

-These range from new tech, weapons, and enemies to restructuring recipes, adding character classes, and other useful functions that mesh well with other mods on this list.
+These vary from modern tech, weapons, and foes to reorganizing recipes, incorporating character classes, and other helpful functions that blend well with other mods on this list.

 Tweak Various Aspects of Gameplay